Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Numerical study

 Here, $\bar\gamma (t) = \Eb[\varphi(X_t)]$ takes values on $\Rb^3$.
 However, as $\bar{\gamma}_3(t)\equiv 1$, we run the SGD algorithm with $K=2$ to approximate $\bar\gamma_1(t)=\Eb[\sin(X_t)]$ and $\bar\gamma_2(t) = \Eb[\cos(X_t)]$, which are the real unknown functions.
 Note that $\varphi, \alpha$ and $\beta$ in this example satisfy the assumptions required in the convergence result of Section \ref{sec:convergence}.

-We test different choices of algorithm hyperparameters: $r_0 = 1, 5, 10$, $\rho = 0.6, 0.7, 0.8, 0.9$, $n=3,4,5,6$ and $M= 1, 10, 100, 1000, 10000$.
-The benchmark ${\bar\gamma}^{\text{MC}}$ in \eqref{eq:benchmark_gamma}, based on the Monte Carlo particle system approximation, is obtained with $N=10^6$ particles.
-For each combination of hyperparameters, we perform 100 independent runs of the algorithm, and record the average number of iterations of the SGD algorithm required to achieve the relative error accuracy $\varepsilon_m<1\%$.
+We test different choices of algorithm hyperparameters: $r_0 = 1, 5, 10$, $\rho = 0.6, 0.7, 0.8, 0.9$, $n=3,4,5,6{, 7, 8}$ and $M= 1, 10, 100, 1000, 10000$.
+The benchmark ${\bar\gamma}^{\text{MC}}$ in \eqref{eq:benchmark_gamma}, based on the Monte Carlo particle system approximation, is obtained with $N_{0}=10^6$ particles.
+For each combination of hyperparameters, we perform { 1000} independent runs of the algorithm, and record the average number of iterations of the SGD algorithm required to achieve the relative error accuracy $\varepsilon_m<1\%$.

-In Table \ref{tab:kuramoto1}, \ref{tab:kuramoto2}, \ref{tab:kuramoto3} we report the lowest average number of iterations obtained over different $(r_0,\rho)$ combinations for a given $M$ and $n$ for time horizons $T=0.5, 1, 2,$ respectively.
+In Tables \ref{tab:kuramoto1}, \ref{tab:kuramoto2}, and \ref{tab:kuramoto3} we report the lowest average number of iterations obtained over different $(r_0,\rho)$ combinations for a given $M$ and $n$ for time horizons $T=0.5, 1, 2,$ respectively.
 We observe that the average number of iterations decreases with the size of the mini-batch sample $M$, and increases with the time-horizon $T$.
 By taking into account the computational time, it is clear that $M=1000$ gives the best performance.
-It is evident, our \emph{minibatch-SGD} algorithm is able to converge very quickly to the Monte Carlo particle system based benchmark.
+It is evident that our \emph{minibatch-SGD} algorithm converges very quickly to the Monte Carlo particle system based benchmark.